-A lot of people have the same problem with they decide to invest in real estate: they have no money or no way to finance an investment property.
+A lot of people have the same problem, they want to invest in real estate with no money.
 Having no money makes it tough to buy a house, but not impossible.
 You feel stuck, but there is always action you can take to make your situation better.
 Often, people with little money could actually invest in real estate if they knew what to do.
-Even if you cannot invest in a property right now, there are many things you can do prepare yourself to buy a property in the future.
+Even if you cannot invest in a property right now, there are many things you can do to prepare yourself to buy a property in the future.

 How to make money